All Episodes

 You know, but I think that it's more to the picture than these polls.

-I believe more blacks are for uh uh Trump.
+I believe more black are for Trump.

-All right, I've got to run, Andrea, because we have Laura Wells, our reporter in Istanbul is back with us.
+I've got to run, Andrea, because we have Laura Wells, our reporter in Istanbul is back with us.

-Uh I only have about ninety seconds.
+I only have about 90 seconds.

-I was asking you about the government of Turkey becoming more and more radicalized over the years, and uh I wanted to get your answer on that.
+I was asking you about the government of Turkey becoming more and more radicalized over the years, and I wanted to get your answer on that.

-I I think that's um indisputable, actually.
+I think that's indisputable, actually.

-Uh the mandatory religion classes in school is increased.
+The mandatory religion classes in school is increased.

-Certainly Turkey doesn't need that many imams.
+Certainly, Turkey doesn't need that many Imams.

-So it it's it's increasingly like that.
+So it's increasingly like that.

 And certainly it is more dangerous at this point in Turkey to be a journalist or a critic of the government than it is to be a criminal or a thief or something like that.

-And you believe that actually you got cut off maybe by the government that that's happening.
+And you believe that actually you got cut off maybe by the government, that that's happening?

 That's right.

-I was speaking with another producer in the UK earlier, and my phone usually does not drop, has excellent service.
+I was speaking with another producer in the U.K. earlier, and my phone usually does not drop, has excellent service.

-He said that anyone he talks to in Turkey, any journalist, this has been happening, and then he hears a replay of the conversation.
+He said that anyone he talks to in Turkey, any journalist, this has been happening.

 She came to Turkey for a vacation, had been critical of the government, now under house arrest, and she said everyone she talks to in the Netherlands, the same thing happens.

-Line drops, they hear a replay of the conversation.
+The line drops, they hear a replay of the conversation.

 Wow.